MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls-In-CSharp.md

 Back then it was not uncommon for me to use magic numbers to represent a specific state.
 For example, if I had a variable 'age' and I wanted to represent it as 'unset' I would give 'age' a value of -1.
 This made perfect sense, when would you ever come across someone with a negative age?

-The problem with magic numbers are that you begin to litter your code with if statements to handle the special states - very quickly this gets quite messy.
-In addition to it getting messy, every time you perform some sort of calculation on the value you first have to check if it is in one of your magic states.
-If you don't you can introduce subtle bugs - like the one below which is meant to give you a 50% discount if you are under the age of 20...
+The problem with magic numbers are that you begin to litter your code with if statements to handle the special states - very quickly this gets noisy.
+In addition you increase the opportunity for subtle bugs in calculations.

 ~~~
 var person = MethodThatReturnsAPerson();